 Participation in our research or surveys does not guarantee ranking, and a practitioner can be ranked using our own independent research data only.
 All our IP practitioner rankings are subject to change each year.

 We only have three official practitioner rankings:

 Top 250 Women in IP: This special designation is for exceptional female IP practitioners.
 Practitioners featured in the Managing IP's Top 250 Women in IP publication are picked from our general IP Stars list for the year.
 Learn more here.

 Notable practitioner: This new tag (introduced in October 2020) is used to recognise individuals who play either an active or a supportive role in their firms.
-Individuals with this tag include senior practitioners such as partners and former partners.
+Individuals with this tag include previously-ranked individuals, partners and former partners.

 We also use the data submitted for the IP STARS rankings to conduct the research for the Managing IP (MIP) Awards programme.
 The IP STARS rankings and the MIP Awards programme are two separate research projects and one does not necessarily influence the other.
 For example, any firm, regardless of its ranking, can win the MIP award.

 The MIP Awards programme is the premier annual awards event for IP firms and professionals worldwide.
 This industry-leading awards programme, which was established in 2006, recognises remarkable IP-related achievements.
 Current and previous shortlists and winners can be found at www.managingip.com

 We have several jurisdictional and regional award categories for firms.
 We also have special awards to recognise impact cases and individuals.